threefoldtecharchive/rivine-UI/doc/Structure.md

 The starting point of the renderer process.
 This file structures the layout of the general UI and loads `/js/rendererjs/uiManager.js` and `/js/rendererjs/pluginManager.js`.
-This is the only non-plugin html file since Sia-UI is intended to be a one-page desktop app.
+This is the only non-plugin html file since rivine-UI is intended to be a one-page desktop app.

 ## index.js
 The entry point of the app and main process.
 This:
 * Initializes a browser window using 'index.html'
 * Loads up a config.json
-* Initializes siad, through the node wrapper, [sia.js](https://github.com/NebulousLabs/Nodejs-Sia)
+* Initializes rivined, through the node wrapper, [sia.js](https://github.com/NebulousLabs/Nodejs-Sia)
 * Takes advantage of many electron libraries to give a more OS-specific experience